Anthony Montgomery: Writing

 In 2013, Montgomery created Miles Away, a hoped-to-be media franchise, about a teenager with special needs who battles aliens.
 A graphic novel was published in June 2013.

 Personal life

-Anthony Montgomery married Adrienne Montgomery in August 2007.
+Anthony Montgomery and his wife Adrienne Montgomery were wed in August 2007.
 They have a son together (born 2010), and he has a daughter from a previous relationship.
 His grandfather was jazz musician Wes Montgomery.

 Montgomery is a martial arts student.
 He studied Hapkido and Koga Ryu Ninjutsu.